zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/workshops/freetier/intro.md

 * Understand a high level overview of the OCI Language Service
 * Understand the full cycle/workflow of services provided in the OCI Language
 * Learn to use REST API to interact with OCI Language service
-* Learn to use CLI to interact with AI Language service
+* Learn to use CLI to interact with OCI Language service
 * Learn to access OCI Language Service in DataScience NotebookSession
 * Learn to access OCI Language Service in Data Flow.